 Cataracts are a widespread sight-robbing age-related affliction.
 In the United States alone, Medicare estimates the annual cost at $3.5 billion for the 1.35 million cataract operations performed annually.

-However, a new study published in the May 2009 issue of American Journal of Therapeutics provides further proof that eye drops containing n-acetylcarnosine, abbreviated as NAC, can slowly reverse existing cataracts and prevent new ones from forming.
+However, a study published in the American Journal of Therapeutics provides further proof that eye drops containing n-acetylcarnosine, abbreviated as NAC, can slowly reverse existing cataracts and prevent new ones from forming.

 “Overall, accumulated study data demonstrate that … N-acetylcarnosine eyedrops, promote healthy vision and prevent vision disability from senile cataracts, primary open-angle glaucoma, age-related macular degeneration, diabetic retinopathy, and aging.
 N-acetylcarnosine eyedrop therapy is the crown jewel of the anti-aging medical movement and revolutionizes early detection, treatment, and rejuvenation of aging related eye-disabling disorders.”1